pymeasure/leco-protocol/control_protocol.md

 Every message received counts as a heartbeat.

 A Component should and a Coordinator shall send a STATUS request and wait some time before considering a connection dead.
-A Coordinator shall follow the {ref}`disconnect routine<disconnecting>` for a connected Component considered dead.
+A Coordinator shall follow the {ref}`sign out routine<sign-out>` for a signed in Component considered dead.

 :::{note}
 TBD: Respond to every non empty message with an empty one?
 :::

-(disconnecting)=
+(sign-out)=
-##### Disconnecting
+##### Signing out

-A Component should tell a Coordinator, when it stops working, with a DISCONNECT message.
+A Component should tell a Coordinator, when it stops working, with a SIGNOUT message.
-The Coordinator shall ACKNOWLEDGE the disconnect and remove the ID from its address book.
+The Coordinator shall ACKNOWLEDGE the sign out and remove the ID from its address book.
-It shall also publish to the other Coordinators in the network that this Component disconnected, see {ref}`Coordinator coordination<coordinator-coordination>`.
+It shall also publish to the other Coordinators in the network that this Component signed out, see {ref}`Coordinator coordination<coordinator-coordination>`.

 :::{mermaid}
 sequenceDiagram
-    CA ->> Co1: COORDINATOR|Co1.CA|DISCONNECT
+    CA ->> Co1: COORDINATOR|Co1.CA|SIGNOUT
     Co1 ->> CA: Co1.CA|Co1.COORDINATOR|ACKNOWLEDGE
     Note right of Co1: Removes "CA" with identity "IA"<br> from address book Note left of CA: Shall not send any message anymore